xinatcg/QFramework/README_EN.md

 [中文](README)|[English](README_EN.md)

-[QFramework](https://github.com/liangxiegame/QFramework)  is a framework. she support solid pricinple、domain design driven、event-driven、data-driven、layered、mvc、cqrs、modulization、extendable、scalable architecture.
-Simple but powerful! she only has 800 lines of code.can save to a note-taking app.
+[QFramework](https://github.com/liangxiegame/QFramework)  is a framework. she supports solid principle、domain design driven、event-driven、data-driven、layered、mvc、cqrs、modularization、extendable、scalable architecture.
+Simple but powerful! she only has 800 lines of code and can save to a note-taking app.

 ## Architecture diagram